birdoptera/S4B_Final_Project/README.md

 ## Default Models and Climate Data

 We are sourcing our climate projection data from [CMIP5](https://cmip.llnl.gov/cmip5/), the Coupled Model Intercomparison Project.
-This specifically uses the GFDL data set from NOAA, with the representative concentration pathway (rcp; how severe the climate change is expected to be based on the volume of greenhouse gases emitted).
+This specifically uses the GFDL data set from NOAA, with the representative concentration pathway (abrieviated rcp, it indicates how severe the climate change is expected to be based on the volume of greenhouse gases emitted).
 The most extreme projection is 85, with the year set to 50.
 There are other models, rcps, and years available.
 The options are given in the documentation for 'raster' and can be altered within the script to suit your purposes.

 # Testing